-Trucks, vans, trailers and similar transport vehicles are prohibited from travel over public roads or highways until completely aerated to a hydrogen phosphide level at or below 0.1 ppm and the warning placards removed.
+Trucks, vans, trailers and similar transport vehicles are prohibited from travel over public roads or highways until completely aerated to a hydrogen phosphide gas level at or below 0.1 ppm and the warning placards removed.

-- 12.1.6 Do not fumigate commodities with aluminum phosphide when commodity temperature is below 5 $^{\circ}$ C (40 $^{\circ}$ F). - 12.1.7 The site to be fumigated must first be inspected to determine if it can be made sufficiently gas tight.
-Then a Fumigation Management Plan must be developed prior to actual treatment to provide for safe and efficient application of the fumigant, to include emergency procedures, etc., and to decide how monitoring should be conducted to prevent excessive exposures (refer to Section 11, FUMIGATION MANAGEMENT PLAN). - 12.1.8 Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material while handling Phostoxin®.
+- 12.1.6 Do not fumigate commodities with aluminum phosphide when commodity temperature is below 5°C (40°F). - 12.1.7 The site to be fumigated must first be inspected to determine if it can be made sufficiently gas tight.
+Then a Fumigation Management Plan must be developed prior to actual treatment to provide for safe and efficient application of the fumigant to include emergency procedures, etc., and to decide how monitoring should be conducted to prevent excessive exposures (refer to Section 11, FUMIGATION MANAGEMENT PLAN). - 12.1.8 Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material while handling Phostoxin® products.
 Wash hands thoroughly after use.
-After fumigation activities, remove all protective clothing, check and ensure that there are no Phostoxin® tablets or pellets trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before reuse. - 12.1.9 Hydrogen phosphide gas may flash at concentrations above its flammable limit.
+After fumigation activities, remove all protective clothing, check and ensure that there are no Phostoxin® products trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before reuse. - 12.1.9 Phostoxin® Prepac Ropes must be removed for disposal at the end of the furnigation period. - 12.1.10 Although both sides of the Prepac Rope are porous, it is recommended that they be applied with the rounded fleece blisters contacting the floor, tarpaulin, or flat surface of the material to which they are mounted.
+This will provide for maximum access of air to the Phostoxin® tablets.
+The Prepac Ropes may also be probed below the surface of bulk feed or raw agricultural commodity if they are carefully secured and marked for easy retrieval after the exposure period. - 12.1.11 Hydrogen phosphide gas may flash at concentrations above its flammable limit.
 Do not open Phostoxin® containers in an explosive environment (e.g. flour mill).
-It is preferable to open them in open air, near a fan or other appropriate ventilation which will rapidly exhaust contaminated air.
-These precautions will also reduce the applicator's exposure to hydrogen phosphide gas. - 12.1.10 Contact with water, acids or other liquids is prohibited.
-Liquids in contact with unreacted aluminum phosphide will greatly accelerate the production of hydrogen phosphide gas which would result in a toxic and/or fire hazard. - 12.1.11 Piling of tablets, pellets or bags or the addition of liquid to the product is prohibited. - 12.1.12 As much as is possible, protect unused Phostoxin® from excessive exposure to atmospheric moisture during application and tightly reseal the aluminum flask prior to returning pellets or tablets to storage. - 12.1.13 Hydrogen phosphide gas may react with certain metals and their salts to produce corrosion.
+Proceed to open them in open air, near a fan or other appropriate ventilation which will rapidly exhaust contaminated air.
+These precautions will also reduce the applicator's exposure to hydrogen phosphide gas. - 12.1.12 Contact with water, acids or other liquids is prohibited.
+Liquids in contact with unreacted aluminum phosphide will greatly accelerate the production of hydrogen phosphide gas which would result in a toxic and/or fire hazard. - 12.1.13 Piling of tablets, pellets or ropes or the addition of liquid to the product is prohibited. - 12.1.14 The metal pails in which the Prepac Ropes are packaged are resealable and may be returned to storage after they have been opened.
+Do not expose Ropes to the atmosphere any longer than is necessary prior to application. - 12.1.15 Hydrogen phosphide gas may react with certain metals and their salts to produce corrosion.
 This gas is corrosive to copper, copper alloys and precious metals such as silver and gold.
-Sensitive equipment and items containing these elements should be removed or protected prior to fumigation with aluminum phosphide.

-- 12.1.14 Under no circumstances shall any processed food, feed or bagged commodity come into direct contact with Phostoxin® pellets, tablets or residual dust, or a raw agricultural commodity that will be used directly as a food without further processing. - 12.1.15 If Phostoxin® is to be applied from within the structure to be fumigated, approved respiratory protection must be worn by all personnel in the structure (refer to in Section 6, RESPIRATORY PROTECTION).
+Sensitive equipment and items containing these elements should be removed or protected prior to fumigation with aluminum phosphide. - 12.1.16 Under no circumstances shall any processed food, feed or bagged commodity come into direct contact with Phostoxin® pellets, tablets or residual dust, or a raw agricultural commodity that will be used directly as a food without further processing. - 12.1.17 If Phostoxin® is to be applied from within the structure to be fumigated, approved respiratory protection must be worn by all personnel in the structure (refer to Section 6, RESPIRATORY PROTECTION).